rbalamohan/tez-autobuild/README.md

         ./llap-slider-<date>/run.sh

-Confirm slider is running with
+Confirm application is running with

-        slider status llap0
+        yarn top

 Alternatively, hive llap status tool can be used to check if all nodes are running llap daemons